 Cognitive Behavioral Therapy

 CBT, or cognitive behavioral therapy, is one of the most common behavioral health services available in rehab programs.
 It targets negative thoughts and shows clients how to have a more positive outlook in life.
+CBT is not just for people suffering from addiction.
+In fact, it can help people with nearly all mental health disorders.

 Many clients don’t have the necessary coping skills to deal with overwhelmingly negative emotions.
 They might get upset about a negative comment from a friend, for example, and turn that into a downward spiral that includes drug abuse.
 With CBT, clients can learn how to deal with negativity in the right way.
 In addition, they learn about how to adopt a more positive attitude whenever possible.